Cruisin' (Village People album)

 Cruisin' is the third studio album by the American disco group Village People, released on September 25, 1978.
-Its title is a double entendre: it may mean just driving around or gay cruising.
-Features the hits "Hot Cop" and "Y.M.C.A." which peaked at number two on the Billboard Hot 100.
+Its title is a double entendre, referring to either simply driving around or a subtle nod to gay cruising.
+The album features the hits "Hot Cop" and "Y.M.C.A.", which peaked at number two on the Billboard Hot 100.

-The album was briefly rereleased in 2003 as YMCA in continental Europe.
+In 2003, the album was rereleased as Y.M.C.A. in continental Europe.

+Critical reception

+The Globe and Mail wrote that "Village People make disco music that is pretty much the standard stuff musically, but has some high-spirited vocal stylings and some hilarious tongue-in-cheek lyrics."

 Track listing

 All songs written by Jacques Morali & Victor Willis.